ShrihanSolo/MazeEscape/README.md

 ## Keybindings

 #### Main Menu:
-N - Start New Game
+N - Start New Game.
 L - Load Past Game (may not be functional)
 C - Customize
 :Q - Quit Game

 Type in a number as seed and hit S to start.

 #### In Game:
-WASD - Move up/left/down/right
+WASD - Move up/left/down/right.
 F - Toggle Flashlight (Invisible to Ghosts)
 Cursor - May help you find ghosts hiding.

 #### Customization:
 Difficulty - Scale number of ghosts by typing in a number.
-Color - Blue, White, Red
+Color - Blue, White, Red.
 Brightness - High, Medium, Low